Locators in Selenium

 - index = an integer that indicates which element within getElementsByName’s array will be used.

-Step 1) Navigate to Mercury Tours’ Homepage and login using “tutorial” as the username and password.
-Firefox should take you to the Flight Finder screen.
+Step 1) Navigate to the Mercury Tours homepage and log in using “tutorial” as the username and password.
+The browser will load the Flight Finder screen.

-Step 2) Using Firebug, inspect the three radio buttons at the bottom portion of the page (Economy class, Business class, and First class radio buttons).
-Notice that they all have the same name which is “servClass”.
+Step 2) Use Developer Tools to inspect the three radio buttons at the bottom of the page (Economy class, Business class, and First class).
+Notice that they all share the same name, “servClass”.

-Step 3) Let us access the “Economy class” radio button first.
-Of all these three radio buttons, this element comes first, so it has an index of 0.
-In Selenium IDE, type “document.getElementsByName(“servClass”)[0]” and click the Find button.
-Selenium IDE should be able to identify the Economy class radio button correctly.
+Step 3) First, let us access the “Economy class” radio button.
+Of the three radio buttons, this element appears first, so its index is 0.
+In Selenium IDE, type document.getElementsByName(“servClass”)[0] and click the Find button.
+Selenium IDE will identify the Economy class radio button correctly.

-Step 4) Change the index number to 1 so that your Target will now become document.getElementsByName(“servClass”)[1].
-Click the Find button, and Selenium IDE should be able to highlight the “Business class” radio button, as shown below.
+Step 4) Change the index number to 1, so your Target becomes document.getElementsByName(“servClass”)[1].
+Click the Find button, and Selenium IDE will highlight the “Business class” radio button as shown below.

-As mentioned earlier, this method will only apply if the element you are accessing is contained within a named form.
+As mentioned earlier, this method only applies if the element you are accessing is contained within a named form.
+The locator path begins at the form, then drills down to the target element by name.

 Syntax